-The Surface Book does double up as a tablet, with its convertability, but it’s very much a high-end laptop due to its performance and price.
+The Surface Book does double up as a tablet, with its convertibility, but it’s very much a high-end laptop due to its performance and price.

-The 6th generation Intel Core Processor is down on the MacBook Pro, but it will suffice for most people’s needs.
+The 6th generation Intel Core Processor is down on the MacBook Pro, but it will suffice most people’s needs.

-There are a few downsides however.
+There are a few downsides, however.
 The keyboard can be a bit clunky at times, while newer models have done away with the USB Type-C ports.